scottcunningham/fyp/week3-notes.md

 - Censorship on the internet is a "Bad Thing" and should be avoided
 - The network should make possible political dissidents etc to post
 - Some level of censorship is useful: eg, for hate speech/child pornography
+- Majority rule on censorship seems like a good solution

 ## Research questions